 - Booking and all housing units shall be equipped with at least one First Aid Kit and one 911-Bag (emergency response kit) in the event of a suicide attempt.
 911-Bag shall be accessible to all staff but shall remain secured in drawer/cabinet in unit safe room when not in use.
 Each 911-Bag shall include:

 - (a) CPR Mask

 - (b) 911 Knife

 - (c) Protective Gloves

 - (d) Wound dressings

 - (e) Mylar blanket

 - (f) Flashlight

 - (g) Trauma scissors

+- (h) Narcan

-- 2. All youth rooms shall be as suicide resistant as is reasonably possible.
-Such rooms shall be free of all obvious protrusions and provide full visibility.
+- 2. All youth rooms shall be as suicide resistant as is reasonably possible and shall be free of all obvious protrusions and provide full visibility.

-- 3. Youth with a history of harming oneself, past or recent suicide attempts, hospitalized for suicidal ideations or overt act, or past precautionary watch status

-Juvenile Justice Campus Procedures Manual Juvenile Justice Campus Procedures Manual if previously in-custody, shall not be assigned a room on the top tier, only a room on the bottom tier.

-- 4. The least restrictive housing necessary to ensure the safety of the youth shall be utilized.
-The measures necessary shall be outlined in the Individualized Suicide Precaution Treatment Plan (ISTP) developed by a Qualified Mental Health Professional (QMHP). - E. Supervision of Medical (Clinic) Areas - 1.
+- Youth with a history of harming oneself, past or recent suicide attempts, hospitalization for suicidal ideations or overt act, or past precautionary watch status if previously in-custody, shall not be assigned a room on the top tier, and only a room on the bottom tier. - 4.
+The least restrictive housing necessary to ensure the safety of the youth shall be utilized.
+The measures necessary shall be outlined in the Individualized Suicide Precaution Treatment Plan (ISTP) developed by a Qualified Mental Health Professional (QMHP).

+E. Supervision of Medical (Clinic) Areas

 Staff must be highly vigilant of youth in facility areas that are not suicide resistant, including medical rooms or any rooms that have medication or medical equipment.
-Medical staff shall be alerted to status of any youth for whom there is heightened concern or placed on a specific Precautionary Watch status.
+Medical staff shall be alerted to status of any youth for whom there is heightened concern or who are placed on a specific Precautionary Watch status.